nss-day-cohort-16/d16-mastery-exercise-modern-javascript-nathantbaker/README.md

 ## Notes about Webpack

- Here are some notes about how this project uses Webpack.
+ Here are some notes about how to work on this project using Webpack.

 1. Run `npm install` to download dependencies.
 1. Run `webpack --watch` to compile the `dist/bundle.js` when something changes.